Samuellyworld/video-player/README.md

 ## fullscreen

-a click event is used on the on the fullscreen button. also i created a function to toggle the fullscreen button when it is being pressed.
+a click event is used on the on the fullscreen button. also i created a function to toggle the fullscreen button when it is being pressed...